datastaxdevs/workshop-intro-streaming-and-cdc/lab1/pub-sub.md

 1. Get the rest of the messages from the Broker

     We have only consumed (otherwise known as acknowledged) the first message on the topic.
-There is till another waiting.
+There is still another waiting.
 Use the following command to retrieve and acknowledged the last 'N' messages.

     ```bash
     ./bin/pulsar-client consume -p Earliest -t Shared -n 1 -s "my-subscription" persistent://public/default/my-first-topic